streamanalyze/streamanalyze.github.io/docs/md/tutorial/streams.md

   stream as line plot, bar plot, and text.

-The kind of windows discussed so far are called *counting windows* in that they produce windows vectors based on counting the incoming stream elements.
+The kind of windows discussed so far are called *counting windows* in that they produce window vectors based on counting the incoming stream elements.
 This is a very efficient and simple method to form windows, e.g. for continuously computing statistics over windows of arriving data, as the moving average above.
 It works particular well